Crawley & Horsham District Table Tennis League

 9. A player’s registration form shall be sent to the Registration Secretary and no player may take part in a match until the said Secretary has confirmed that registration.

 The Registration Secretary shall co-opt selected members of the League committee and/or Club representatives to form a sub-committee to provide assistance when required.
+The sub-committee may decide it appropriate to restrict a registration in some circumstances.

 11. Each team entered in the League Competition shall consist of three or more players and shall be designated by the Club A,B,C etc in descending order of strength.